 At the end of the day, transcripts are there to be read.
 You want to make them neat and easy to scan so that your colleagues can make the most of them.

 If necessary, add timestamps for key information.
-To make things even more clear, you could even break the transcript up with headers that divide the discussion into its relevant parts.
-An AI transcription tool should format transcripts for readability on their own, but it never hurts to check.
+For example, if a critical decision was made at [12:35], noting the time allows quick reference later.
+An AI transcription tool should format transcripts for readability on its own, but it never hurts to check.

 To get the most accurate and highest quality transcriptions, there are a few basic things to consider.
 Ensure the following points are followed and you shouldn’t have any issues: